powerhousepro69/videoinfox/readme.md

 ###  v5.4.30 Edit: Some edits in View Playlist >>> Help

         Added line:  Pressing enter with no entry on any of the above edits will cancel the edit.

-###  v5.4.29 Fix: Option spacing in View Playlist

-###  v5.4.28 Fix: Play Clipboard would try to play any valid file even if it wasn't a video file.

-        Now Play Clipboard only processes file extensions: mp4,mkv,avi,webm,divx.

-        Fix: After clearing the Played List, the display wouldn't update until quit and run Played List again.

-###  v5.4.26 Add: Below info added to Home Help in Default Directories section.

-        Set default directories first then -Index Default Directories located in settings.
-        Every time a default directory is changed or removed in settings, or if any content has been added or removed from any of the default directories, Index Default Directories will need to be run again to update the changes.
-The above also applies if any videos are renamed in any of the default directories.
-A date and time stamp is displayed in settings of the last time Index Default Directories was run.

-###  v5.4.25 Add: option -clear in Settings >>> Video Player >>> Custom

-        note: If -custom is cleared, player will default to mpv if available.
-If not, then ffplay

-        Change: moved options around in Settings >>> Video Player >>> Custom

-###  v5.4.23 Fix: Playlist Add prompt in Played List was not displaying the loaded Playlist.

-###  v5.4.22 Update: -Playlist Add on the Home Screen, in Navigate Tree >>> Show All and in -Played List

-        -Playlist Add will update an existing resume list with the added video.

-        Update: -Add to Queue in Change and Queue will update an existing resume list with the added playlist.

-        Change: -Rebuild Queue in View Playlist >>> Change and Queue >>> Queue List will clear the -Resume list in the Play Queue

-        Edit: View Playlist >>> Help

-###  v5.4.06 Move: playlist save loop moved up in the function to correct a display issue on any playlist edits.

-        Add: Message added to View Playlist that will be displayed on any playlist edits.
-        MSG: Saving loaded playlist . . .

-        Note: * Every time an edit is made to a playlist, the resume marker will be cleared if one exists.
-                This is done because the resume marker and next: on the intermission screen need to be updated with the playlist edit(s).
-Running -Start will rewrite the resume marker.

-              * Playlist edits are saved on every edit.
-              * Resume and Next: are working with a copy of the loaded playlist.

-###  v5.4.04 Fix: Renaming the loaded playlist would clear the resume marker if one existed.

-        Added: Below lines added to Home Help: 1 2 3 4 5 - Default Dirs section

-               Indexing more directories in addition the 4 default directories is a simple process.
-               Change to a parent directory of a video library.
-               Then -Show All on the home screen & select -Make Playlist

-               Note:   -Show All on the Home Screen is recursive.
-                       -Show all in -Navigate Tree is one level deep.

-###  v5.4.02 Add: Notification to Home Screen under Help:  mpv save

-        Displayed when mpv is set as video player and option  --save-position-on-quit  is active.

-        Change: ~/.config/videoinfox/tmp directory is only cleared on exit.

-###  v5.4.00 New: Two new features added to -Set >>> Video Player option: 2 - Mpv

-        Toggle on/off mpv save play position on quit and option to erase all mpv markers.

-        Add: New features added to Home Help

-        Change: all - Find Dir changed from  f  to  g

 ### Harnessing the power of: